Oct 22 2024

 A modern identity management strategy can ensure smooth provisioning, updates and deprovisioning.

-Like many organizations, technology teams in K–12 are the gatekeepers that make it possible for students and employees to access the tools they need to do their schoolwork or their jobs.
+Like many organizations, technology teams in K–12 are the gatekeepers who make it possible for students and employees to access the tools they need to do their schoolwork or their jobs.

 Proper user lifecycle management can ensure that teachers, staff and students won’t have to worry about not having access to Microsoft Outlook or their Google Workspace for Education documents.